How to Become a Licensed Counselor in Oklahoma

 Counseling Career Outlook In Oklahoma

-The Bureau of Labor Statistics reports that there were 1,320 mental health counselors in the state of Oklahoma in May of 2011.
-There were also 2,260 rehabilitation counselors and 900 substance abuse counselors.
-Their annual median salaries ranged from $27,540 to $43,580.
-This is better than the national average and pay will often be dependent upon where you practice within the state and how much experience you have.
+The Bureau of Labor Statistics reports that there were 4,710 substance abuse, behavioral disorder, and mental health counselors in the state of Oklahoma in May of 2022.
+Their average annual salary was $57,180.
+There were also 1,550 rehabilitation counselors with an average income of $28,120.
+Pay will often be dependent upon where you practice within the state and how much experience you have.